totvs/thf-snippets-vscode/README.md

-# THF TOTVS Snippets for VS Code
+# THF Snippets for VS Code

-This extension for Visual Studio Code adds snippets for THF TOTVS.
+This extension for Visual Studio Code adds snippets for THF Framework.

 ![Use Extension](images/use-extension.gif)